iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Deeper Look into Projector.md

 **Examples of Projectors**:

-* An Ortho Normal matrix (All eigenvalues are one, and eigenvectors are orthogonal).
+* An Orthonormal matrix (All eigenvalues are one, and eigenvectors are orthogonal).
 * [[HS Reflector]] (The Householder Reflector), it's also an Hermitian Matrix.
 * Penrose Sudo-Inverse: $A(A^TA)^{-1}A^T - AA^\dagger$